hscrocha/CodeClonesActivity/README.md

 - [Dude academic paper](http://wettel.github.io/download/wettel05-synasc.pdf): Wettel R., Marinescu R., "Archeology of Code Duplication: Recovering Duplication Chains from Small Duplication Fragments", In Proceedings of 7th International Symposium on Symbolic and Numeric Algorithms for Scientific Computing (SYNASC 2005), p.63-70, IEEE Computer Society, 2005.
 - [SonarQube](https://www.sonarqube.org/downloads/): One of the best tools for refactoring aids and code quality assessment.
 The Community version is the truly free version.

+# Credits

+This guide was conceptualized and originally written by **Prof. Henrique Rocha** at the Loyola University Maryland, in Nov/2022.
+This guide was based on a Code Duplication lecture adapted from the University of Antwerp, Software Reengineering course.